Construction Site Liability And Labor Law Claims

-In New York State, a certain classification of workers are protected from elevation related and other risks during the construction, renovation, alteration, repair, painting and pointing of a building or structure.
-Sections 240(1) and Section 241(6) of the Labor Law of the State of New York provided extraordinary protection to such workers.
-As such owners, general contractors and their agents, even those who do not direct or control the work being performed, may be found vicariously responsible for injuries which occur on job sites.
+In New York state, a certain classification of workers are protected from elevation-related and other risks during the construction, renovation, alteration, repair, painting and pointing of a building or structure.
+Section 240(1) and Section 241(6) of the Labor Law of the state of New York provide extraordinary protection to such workers.
+As such owners, general contractors and their agents, even those who do not direct or control the work being performed, may be found vicariously responsible for injuries that occur on job sites.

-At Connors & Connors, P.C. our goal is to promptly investigate and evaluate our client's potential exposure.
-We then craft a defense designed to protect our client and minimize plaintiff's potential award.
+At The Law Firm of Connors & Connors, P.C., our goal is to promptly investigate and evaluate our client’s potential exposure.
+We then craft a defense designed to protect our client and minimize plaintiff’s potential award.